Caregiver Tips: 20 Things Not To Say To Someone Living With Dementia

 Why Communication Matters

-Effective communication with individuals who have dementia is imperative for maintaining their dignity and guaranteeing their comfort.
+Effective communication with individuals living with dementia is imperative for maintaining their dignity and guaranteeing their comfort.
 As cognitive abilities decline, patients often struggle with confusion, memory loss, and changes in perception.

 Words have power, and inappropriate or insensitive remarks can lead to increased agitation, feelings of inadequacy, or emotional pain.
 Knowing what to avoid saying can make a surprising difference in giving compassionate and effective care.